alpaDrive/server/README.md

 * Expose an abstracted endpoint set for easy front end development

 ### Architectural Overview
+This is written from the high level system architecture shown below.
+You can find some pointers below highlighting the core idea in a nutshell.
+The [routes](#routes) & [messaging](#messaging) sections may not even make sense to you if you don't have an understanding of what's going on.
+Feel free to open a new issue if you find any part of this documentation confusing or hard to understand.

+*In a nutshell...*
+  * Each vehicle can register itself to the server & get a corresponding `vid`.
+It can then create & host a room for itself in the server, which will be identified by this `vid`.
+The vehicle will be in control of that room.
+  * Users can signup their accounts and pair them to multiple vehicles.
+They can then join any of the rooms hosted by a paired vehicle.
+Users can request vehicles to perform certain actions but cannot enforce or command the same.
+  * Any messages being sent over the room can be seen by the server itself.
+However, messages from one room cannot & should not leak into or be accessible from another as that would be a security issue.

 ## Routes
 Routes are mainly for starting a connection with the server.
 For instance, registering vehicles and users, creating, joining & leaving rooms, etc a.k.a the generic boring stuff.
-Sadly, we can't skip it.
-There is no magic that will manage the boring stuff for us.
 1. ### Signup
     * Request type: POST
     * Route: `/signup`